-This policy specifies the guidelines and broad plans to promote the use of information and knowledge resources within COL and the Commonwealth countries while respecting the legitimate rights of the holders of intellectual property.
-COL is an opinion leader amongst Commonwealth and other countries and holds observer status at the World Intellectual Property Organization (WIPO).
+COL promotes the use of and access to information and knowledge resources within COL and Commonwealth countries while respecting the legitimate rights of the holders of intellectual property.

 Copyright is the right to control the use of one's own work.
 Creators or owners of materials can give, sell or license this right to others and it is illegal for others to use this original material without their consent.

-The appropriate copyright symbols and statements must be noted on all COL documents to inform potential users of the materials of how they may be used and under what circumstances.
+The appropriate licence symbol and statements are noted on all COL documents to inform potential users of how the materials may be used and under what circumstances.

-It is normal practice for COL to pay creators of works for their efforts and to thereafter hold all rights to the materials.
-It is also normal practice for COL to immediately offer the original author full rights to use the materials in any way they wish, even though the ownership has been ceded to COL.
+When COL pays creators of works for their efforts, it holds all rights to the materials.
+COL also offers the original author full rights to use the materials as provided to COL, even though the ownership has been ceded to COL.

 Use of materials belonging to other organisations for COL's educational purposes

-Materials on websites - Complete copies of website documents constitute a copyright infringement.
-Hyperlinks to documents on websites ("deep links") are not seen as an infringement but rather a reflection of the way the Internet operates.
-Where content is used from websites, appropriate bibliographic entries are to be used.
-Examples of style guides for this are included below.
-COL's websites and public services shall carry copyright, disclaimer and privacy notices.
+Storing complete copies of website documents from other organisations constitutes a copyright infringement.
+Hyperlinks to documents on websites (’deep links’) are not seen as an infringement but rather a reflection of the way the Internet operates.
+Where content is used from websites, appropriate bibliographic entries shall be used.

 Digital and analogue copies of copyright restricted materials

-Copyright policies apply to digital content in much the same way as it applies to printed materials.
-If a single digital copy of a journal article or eBook has been purchased for organisational use, multiple copies may not be distributed.
+Copyright policies apply to digital content in much the same way as they apply to printed materials.
+For example, if a single digital copy of a journal article or eBook has been purchased for organisational use, multiple copies may not be distributed.

 Internationally recognised referencing methods will be used in the acknowledgement of references.
 For COL publications, an in-house style guide is available.